mijp1/castep-docs/docs/tutorials/Coreloss/Coreloss.md

 B:exi 2|1.2|12|14|16|20:21(qc=8){1s1.00}
 %endblock species_pot

-spectral_kpoint_mp_grid 10 10 10
+spectral_kpoint_mp_grid 5 5 5
 ```

+With double the size of the supercell, you may also halve the kpoints: this allows it to be calculated faster without losing accuracy.

-Specifying 1 of the borons to be called `B:exi` and making changing the potential block to only affect that means that we simulate only 1 of the boron atoms losing that electron - by doing this we prevent the interaction problem mentioned above.
+Specifying 1 of the boron atoms to be called `B:exi` and making changing the potential block to only affect that means that we simulate only 1 of the boron atoms losing that electron - by doing this we prevent the interaction problem mentioned above.
 Re-run Castep and Optados.
-There will now be 7 output files, rather than just 2 - there is a core edge output for every atom - so `bn_B1K1_core_edge.dat` is the file with the missing 1s electron.
+There will now be 16 output files, rather than just 2 - there is a core edge output for every atom - so `bn_B1K1_core_edge.dat` is the core edge result for the boron with the missing 1s electron.
 Let's plot it on xmgrace, using the same method as before.
 This is the output:

 ![Supercell 1s output](super.png)

- and carry out another core-loss B K-edge simulation.
-Compare the spectra to that from the primitive cell.
-Construct larger and larger unit cells until the spectrum stops changing with increasing separation between the periodic images.

 Other things to try include: